ChouJoe/vue-vscodesplit/README.md

 </p>

 ## *Description*
-vue-vscodesplit is a  Vue Wrapper reconstruction baseed on [Vue Split Grid](https://github.com/stijlbreuk/vue-split-grid),  vue-vscodesplit implements split function similar to VsCode editor, it uses three components `<SplitGrid>`, `<SplitGridArea>` and `<SplitGridGutter>`, same as [Vue Split Grid](https://github.com/stijlbreuk/vue-split-grid),and there is a component `<ExpandPanel>` used to implement the same shrink&expand functionality  as vscode's explorer panel
+vue-vscodesplit is a  Vue Wrapper reconstruction baseed on [Vue Split Grid](https://github.com/stijlbreuk/vue-split-grid), there  three main components `<SplitGrid>`, `<SplitGridArea>`, `<SplitGridGutter>`, same as [Vue Split Grid](https://github.com/stijlbreuk/vue-split-grid), the difference is that `<SplitGridGutter>` will be created automatically in `<SplitGrid>` in this library, so users only need to use `<SplitGrid>`, `<SplitGridArea>` when using  vue-vscodesplit.  and vue-vscodesplit implements split function similar to VsCode editor, include  support for viewarea expandsion, spliter highlight when hovered and window resize.
 ## Installation
 ```Shell
 npm install --save vue-vscodesplit